-MU120A/520A Overview of Music Literature (3) Spring The first course in a four-semester sequence of classic and popular music, this course explores the roots and foundations of music from early music to the present.
+MU120A/520A Overview of Music Literature (3)

+The first course in a four-semester sequence of classic and popular music, this course explores the roots and foundations of music from early music to the present.
 The emphasis is on the commonality of Western music style employed in art, music, and popular genres.
-Fulfills the Core Curriculum Arts requirement.
+Fulfills the Core Curriculum Arts Requirement.

-MU120/B/C/D and 520B/C/D Survey of Music in Western Civilization (3/3/3) Prerequisite: MU001A/B. The second through fourth courses in a four-semester sequence, this course explores the history and literature of music from ancient Greek to the present.
+MU120/B/C/D and 520B/C/D Survey of Music in Western Civilization (3/3/3)

+Prerequisite: MU001A/B. The second through fourth courses in a four-semester sequence, these courses explore the history and literature of music from ancient Greek to the present.
 No semester may be taken separately without the consent of the instructor.
-Six units fulfill the Core Curriculum History requirement for BM majors.
+Six units fulfill the Core Curriculum History Requirement for BM majors.

-- B. Survey of Music to 1650 (3) Fall
+- B. Survey of Music to 1650 (3)

-- C. Survey of Music from 1650 to 1850 (3) Spring
+- C. Survey of Music from 1650 to 1850 (3)

-- D. Survey of Music from 1850 (3) Fall
+- D. Survey of Music from 1850 (3)

-MU123A/523A History and Literature of Piano Music (1) Fall MU123B/523B History and Literature of Piano Music (1) Spring
+MU123A/523A History and Literature of Piano Music (1)

+MU123B/523B History and Literature of Piano Music (1)